What happens in the brain when a subdural hematoma forms?

 There is a high frequency of seizures in persons who have had a SDH.
 The after effects vary greatly depending on the severity, location and the individual.
 Although full recovery is possible, many may have long-term and even permanent physical and cognitive disabilities from their injury.

 Rosenfeld Injury Lawyers represents clients who have sustained subdural hematomas due to accident related trauma or falls in medical facilities.
-Our lawyers are available to speak with you for a free consultation at any time.
+Our Chicago lawyers are available to speak with you for a free consultation at any time.
 (888) 424-5757